kubevirt/monitoring/docs/runbooks/LowReadyVirtControllersCount.md

 ```bash
 $ kubectl get deployment -n $NAMESPACE virt-controller -o jsonpath='{.status.readyReplicas}'
 ```
-3. Check the status of the `virt-controller` deployment to find out more information.
-The following commands provide the associated events and show if any problems occurred, such as crashing pods or failures to pull images:
+3. Check the status of the `virt-controller` deployment:
 ```bash
 $ kubectl -n $NAMESPACE get deploy virt-controller -o yaml
 ```

+4. Obtain the details of the virt-controller deployment to check for status conditions, such as crashing pods or failures to pull images:
 ```bash
 $ kubectl -n $NAMESPACE describe deploy virt-controller
 ```

-4. Check if any problems occurred with the nodes.
-For example, they might be in a `NotReady` state:
+5. Check if any problems occurred with the nodes.
+For example, they might be in the `NotReady` state:
 ```bash
 $ kubectl get nodes
 ```